Asterix films (live action): Asterix at the Olympic Games (2008)

 Astérix at the Olympic Games is the third live action Asterix film, released in 2008, and based on the comic book of the same name.
 Clovis Cornillac replaced Christian Clavier in the role of Asterix.
 Aside from Gérard Depardieu as Obelix and brief cameos by Sim as Geriatrix and Jamel Debbouze as Edifis none of the cast members from the previous two films returned.
 The film does have several celebrity cameo appearances by people such as Tony Parker, Zinedine Zidane and Michael Schumacher.

 Filming began in June 2006 and the movie was planned to be released close to the date of the Beijing Olympic Games.
 The budget of the film was estimated to be even higher than the previous Asterix film (possibly almost twice as expensive).
 It was directed by Frédéric Forestier and Thomas Langmann.

 Asterix and Obelix: God Save Britannia (2012)

 Asterix and Obelix: God Save Britannia is the fourth live action Asterix film, and was released in October 2012.
 It is based on the comic book Asterix in Britain.
 Edouard Baer replaced Clovis Cornillac (who had replaced Christian Clavier) in the role of Asterix.

 Asterix & Obelix: The Middle Kingdom (2023)

-Asterix & Obelix: The Middle Kingdom will be the fifth live action Asterix film.
+Asterix & Obelix: The Middle Kingdom is the fifth live action Asterix film, and was released in February 2023.
 Production was originally planned to take place partly in China in 2020, but was postponed to 2021 and relocated to France and Morocco.
-The film is being directed by Guillaume Canet, who also stars as Asterix, while Gilles Lellouche plays Obelix.
+The film is directed by Guillaume Canet, who also stars as Asterix, while Gilles Lellouche plays Obelix.